Frequently Asked Questions

 Where may I find restrooms and obtain a drink of water?

-GardenWalk Refreshment Stations are located in each neighborhood and will provide access to restrooms.
-The location of the Refreshment Stations are shown on the maps.
-We recommend bringing your own water bottle that you can re-fill at the Refreshment Stations.
+GardenWalk Information Stations are located in each neighborhood and will provide access to restrooms.
+The location of the Information Stations are shown on the maps.
+We recommend bringing your own water bottle that you can refill at the Information Stations.

 May I bring my dog on the GardenWalk?